vladcalin/gemstone/docs/creating_a_service.rst

 microservice will be able to locate another one dynamically.
 A service can be a service registry if it exposes via JSON RPC a ``ping(name, host, port)`` method and a ``locate_service(name)`` method.

-- :py:data:`pymicroservice.PyMicroService.service_registry_urls` - a list of URLS where a service registry is located and accessible via JSON RPC.
+- :py:data:`gemstone.MicroService.service_registry_urls` - a list of URLS where a service registry is located and accessible via JSON RPC.

   ::